tieeeeen1994/rails-status-assignable/README.md

-  has_many :posts, dependent: :destroy, archive: :callbacks has_many :comments, dependent: :delete_all, archive: :assign end
+  has_many :posts, dependent: :destroy, archive: :callbacks has_many :comments, dependent: :delete_all, archive: :assign has_many :favorites, dependent: :destroy, archive: :destroy end
 ```

-The `archive` option can be set to `:callbacks` or `:assign`.
+The `archive` option can be set to `:callbacks`, `:assign` or `:destroy`.
 If set to `:callbacks`, the associated records will be archived using `soft_destroy`.
 If set to `:assign`, the associated records will have their status columns assigned directly.
+If set to `:destroy`, the associated records will be directly destroyed.

 It is important that the associations also are `StatusAssignable`!